ThePieBaker90/On-The-Rim/Items/Weapons/Sandbag Repeater.md

 - **Value**:
 	- 20 credits
 * **Looks**:
-	* A hand-crossbow which has been modified to launch sandbags at high speeds.
+	* A heavy-crossbow which has been modified to launch sandbags at high speeds.
 The modifications are expertly done.
 - **Special**:
 	- Uses [[Small Sandbags]] as ammo rather than bolts.